AndiA76/face-generation/README.md

 ### 5. Further requirements

 Besides Pytorch you need to install a couple of further packages, which are required by the project notebook.
-The packages are specified in the [requirements.txt file](requirements.txt) (including OpenCV).
+The packages are specified in the [requirements.txt](requirements.txt) file (incl.
+OpenCV for Python).
 You can install them using pip resp. pip3:

 pip install -r requirements.txt